neo-project/docs/en-us/utility/sdk/introduction.md

 # NEO SDK

-You can use NEO SDK to develop various applications based on NEO, for example, wallet client, games, and etc. With use of NEO SDK, your project can work in the existing environment without needing to move to NeoVM.
+You can use NEO SDK to develop various applications based on NEO, for example, wallet client, games, etc. With use of NEO SDK, your project can work in the existing environment without needing to move to NeoVM.
 For information about developing in NeoVM, refer to [Smart Contract](../../sc/introduction.md).

 This document is applicable to NEO 2.7.1.
-It is more easier to use NEO SDK to develop applications in conjunction with Visual Studio 2017.
+It is easier to use NEO SDK to develop applications in Visual Studio 2017.

 ## Download

 1. In Visual Studio 2017, create a new project.
-2. Right-click the project name and select Manage NuGet program package.
+2. In Solution Explorer, right-click the project name and choose Manage NuGet Packages.
-3. Search NEO and install the Neo package.
+3. Select the Browse tab and search for NEO, select Neo package in the list, and select Install.

-Alternatively, you can download [NuGet package](https://www.nuget.org/packages/Neo/2.7.1) and install manually.
+Alternatively, you can download [NuGet package](https://www.nuget.org/packages/Neo/2.7.1) and install it manually.

 ## Project Compositions